Basic concepts¶

 <class 'sillyorm.environment.Environment'>

-The database cursor can be accessed from the environment
+The database connection can be accessed from the environment

-# the database cursor can be accessed from the environment
+# the database connection can be accessed from the environment

 Fields¶